 PennLINC Project Setup Guide

-with CamelCasing, where “Lastname” is the last name of the first author / trainee leading the project.
+Each project at PennLINC has several key elements to facilitate collaboration and ensure reproducbility.
+For clarity in naming, all elements should be named similarly– often Lastname_ProjectName with CamelCasing, where “Lastname” is the last name of the first author / trainee leading the project.
 Links to much of the relevant software can be found in the lab Software and Environments page.

-Github repository
+GitHub repository

-All code, from the beginning of the project, should be in a github repository.
+All code, from the beginning of the project, should be in a GitHub repository.
 This is a prerequisite for reproducible neuroscience – please start your project out on the right foot!
 These repos should reside in the PennLINC org, not your personal github.

 Careful tracking of your project is essential.
-While well-commented code, reproducible analytic notebooks, and a well-maintained trello board (see below) are very helpful, an “overview” wiki also helps a lot to document how the different pieces of code fit together.
-This can be easily made using markdown and github pages (like this one), see the project docs page.
-Note that this wiki is what your replication buddy will use at pre-defined checkpoints for replicating your code; see the project reproducability guide.
+While well-commented code, reproducible analytic notebooks, and an archived Slack channel are very helpful, an “overview” website also helps a lot to document how the different pieces of code fit together.
+This can be easily made using markdown and GitHub Pages (like this one).
+See the project docs page for how to do this with your project’s GitHub repository.

 Slack channel